sonic-net/DASH/documentation/general/design/dash-holistic-view.md

   supplier SAI library API calls, must likewise be enhanced to handle new DASH SAI objects.

-### Switch Abstraction Interface (SAI) DASH
+### Switch Abstraction Interface (SAI) DASH extension

 The Switch Abstraction Interface (SAI) is a common API that is supported by many switch ASIC technology suppliers.
 SONiC uses SAI to program the ASIC.
 This enables SONiC to work across multiple ASIC platforms naturally.
-DASH uses a combination of traditional SAI headers and new DASH pipeline-specific headers.
+DASH uses a combination of traditional SAI headers and new DASH pipeline-specific extension headers.
 Technology suppliers must implement this interface for their DASH devices.
 This is the primary integration point of DASH devices and the SONiC stack.
 It will be rigorously tested for performance and conformance.
 See [DASH Testing